Everyone appreciates a romantic overture, regardless of the time of year.

 From its cozy, unpretentious storefront, Lucia Ristorante serves pasta made in-house by hand and an eggplant parmigiana that could be one of the best you’ll ever enjoy—you know, if you’re into that sort of thing.

 L’Orcio, New Haven

 Close to Wooster Square, the center of Italian cuisine in New Haven, L’Orcio occupies a charming and historic townhouse.

-Inside, a glowing fireplace sets the ambience for a romantic dining room, though the trellis-covered patio is perfect for warmer months, especially when the wisteria is in bloom.
+Inside, a glowing fireplace sets the ambiance for a romantic dining room.
+And the trellis-covered patio is perfect for warmer months, especially when the wisteria is in bloom.